PM unveils roadmap of new India with ambitious schemes; warns of terrorism, expansionism | Law-Order

 - India

-Modi also said India is fighting the challenges of terrorism and expansionism with great courage and astuteness.
-He asserted that India does not hesitate in taking tough decisions and has the political will to do so.

-''India has given a stern signal to its enemies by conducting surgical and airstrikes.
-This tells us that India is changing and can take the most difficult decisions and isn't reluctant to implement them,'' he added.
+''India has given a stern signal to its enemies by conducting surgical and air strikes.
+This tells us that India is changing and can take the most difficult decisions and isn't reluctant to implement them,'' he added and assured that his government would leave no stone unturned in strengthening the armed forces tasked with the security of the country.

 During his nearly 90-minute speech, the prime minister, who wore a traditional kurta and a churidar complemented by a blue jacket and a red-patterned saffron headgear, also called for a review of rules and procedures across the country so that every process that creates a hindrance for people and the country is removed.

-Modi also added weight to his oft-quoted slogan 'Sabka Saath, Sabka Vikas', by adding a new call -- Sabka Prayas (everyone's effort), saying this would be very important for the achievement of all the country's goals.
+Modi also added weight to his oft-quoted slogan 'Sabka Saath, Sabka Vikas, Sabka Vishwas', by adding a new call -- Sabka Prayas (everyone's effort), saying this would be very important for the achievement of all the country's goals.

+Describing the next 25 year as ''amrit kaal'', a reference to deriving the best in every field, he said the nation cannot wait so long to attain these goals, making it imperative for everyone to make 'prayas' for this.

-Drawing a roadmap for the all-around development of India and its people, he said India has to march ahead with new pledges for the next 25 years.
+Drawing a roadmap for the all-round development of India and its people, he said India has to march ahead with new pledges for the next 25 years.

 ''We have to ensure we meet our goal of building Aatmanirbhar Bharat when we celebrate 100 years of India's Independence."
 Modi said the 'Pradhan Mantri Gatishakti National Master Plan' will develop the possibilities of new future economic zones.